Matt Bird writes all sorts of nonsense, but he dedicates a large chunk of his time to writing game walkthroughs.

 - Strenuous cleaning

-Most players will discover early on that broken objects around the house can be repaired by sims using the Handiness skill.
-This is no problem with the plumbing, but sims who attempt to fix electronics (televisions, fridges, ovens, stereos, that sort of thing) without a decently high Handiness skill (five or more) run the possibility of becoming either Singed or Seriously Fried when their repair efforts backfire.
+Most players will discover early on that broken objects around the house can be repaired by Sims using the Handiness skill.
+This is no problem with the plumbing, but Sims who attempt to fix electronics (televisions, fridges, ovens, stereos, etc.) without a decently high Handiness skill (five or more) run the possibility of becoming either Singed or Seriously Fried when their repair efforts backfire.
 These effects last for several hours.
-If the sim attempts to fix anything else with these Moodlets in place, they will be immediately electrocuted once the repair is complete.
+If the Sim attempts to fix anything else with these Moodlets in place, they will be immediately electrocuted once the repair is complete.
 Zap.

-For obvious reasons, your sims like to eat.
+For obvious reasons, your Sims like to eat.
 Regularly.
 Often, even.
-If a sim is deprived of food for a long period of time, roughly two days (it may vary), they will become Ravenous.
-From that point on the sim has twenty-four hours to eat something.
-If they don’t, the sim will die.
-Death by hunger is very difficult to accomplish unless you purposely want to kill your sim, in which case you’ll probably just pen ‘em up in a room with no doors and leave them to die.
+If a Sim is deprived of food for a long period of time—roughly two days (it may vary)—they will become Ravenous.
+From that point on, the Sim has twenty-four hours to eat something.
+If they don’t, they will die.
+Death by hunger is very difficult to accomplish unless you purposely want to kill your Sim, in which case you’ll probably just pen ‘em up in a room with no doors and leave them to die.
 Villain.

 - When anything electronic breaks down, though the chance of a fire is pretty small.

 Sims who have a lot of fun gain the Playful emotion, which, in most cases, is a good thing.
 Sims that specialize in comedic ventures will love Playful.
-That said, a sim that becomes too Playful—say, Very Playful, or, eventually, Hysteric—is in trouble.
-Once a sim reaches Hysteric they either need to calm down or risk choking to death on their own laughter.
+That said, a Sim that becomes too Playful—say, Very Playful, or, eventually, Hysteric—is in trouble.
+Once they reach Hysteric, they either need to calm down or risk choking to death on their own laughter.
 Playful bonuses stack with each other, and it’s surprisingly easy to rack up a lot of bonuses in a short period of time.
 Methods for doing so include:

 - Acting Goofy